 Sex Stereotypes, Gender Identity, Sexual Orientation or Transgender Status

-Title IX's prohibition on discrimination on the basis of sex also includes: (1) discrimination based on sexual orientation; and (2) discrimination based on gender identity.
-In the landmark U.S. Supreme Court decision in Bostock v.
-Clayton County the Supreme Court recognized that it is impossible to discriminate against a person based on their sexual orientation or gender identity without discriminating against that person based on sex.
+Discrimination on the basis of sex also includes: (1) discrimination based on sexual orientation; and (2) discrimination based on gender identity.
+It is impossible to discriminate against a person based on their sexual orientation or gender identity without discriminating against that person based on sex.
 For example, prohibiting a transgender person from dressing or presenting consistent with that person’s gender identity would constitute sex discrimination.

 If You or Someone You Know Has Experienced Gender-Based Discrimination